 What is Secondary Emission?

-The phenomena of emission of electrons from the surface of solid metallic material by the action of a stream of charged particles is known as secondary emission or secondary electron emission.
-Caesium oxide is regarded as an excellent target material that holds the ability to release 10 times more current of secondary emission than the primary current of an applied beam of charged particles.
+The phenomena of emission of electrons from the surface of solid metallic material by the action of a stream of charged particles are the secondary emission or secondary electron emission.
+Caesium oxide is an excellent target material that holds the ability to release ten times more current of secondary emission than the primary current of an applied beam of charged particles.